Kiyomizu-dera Temple

 The mountain location itself separates sacred from mundane.
 Pilgrims must climb—through the shops and tea houses, up the sloping streets, through the vermilion gates—before arriving at the temple.
 The journey creates transition.
 By the time visitors reach the stage, they have already left ordinary life behind.

-Kiyomizu-dera was founded as a site of Kannon worship, established where the monk Enchin discovered a sacred spring and encountered what he understood to be the bodhisattva herself in human form.
-The temple's purpose was devotional: to provide a place where the compassion of Kannon could be accessed through prayer, pilgrimage, and the drinking of pure water.
-As the sixteenth station on the Saigoku Kannon Pilgrimage—Japan's oldest Buddhist pilgrimage route—it served as a waypoint on a journey of spiritual transformation spanning thirty-three temples.
+Kiyomizu-dera was founded as a site of Kannon worship, where the compassion of the bodhisattva could be accessed through prayer, pilgrimage, and the drinking of pure water.
+As the sixteenth station on the Saigoku Kannon Pilgrimage, it served as a waypoint on a journey of spiritual transformation spanning thirty-three temples.

 The temple has burned and been rebuilt repeatedly—most recently in 1633 under the Tokugawa shogunate, when the current main hall and stage were constructed.
 In 1965, Kiyomizu-dera became the head temple of a new Kita-Hosso sect, separating from the Hosso tradition while maintaining its essential practices.
 The Blue Dragon Festival, initiated in 2000, added a new layer of public ceremony.
 UNESCO World Heritage designation in 1994 recognized the temple's cultural significance.
 Today Kiyomizu-dera functions simultaneously as one of Japan's most visited temples, an active Buddhist sanctuary, and a site of continuing pilgrimage—millions pass through annually, but morning visitors and those who walk the womb passage still encounter something of what the temple was built to provide.